jerodsanto/dreamy/README.md

      users                        # list user accounts

-New commands should be springing up as Dreamy and the DreamHost API mature.
+That's it for now.
+New commands should be springing up as Dreamy and the DreamHost API mature!

 TODO
 ====